Hugius/FabiEngine3D/doc/markdown/MODEL.md

 - A variety of textures can be used for a more detailed mesh.
 - Each model can be the parent of multipe AABBs.
 - If the mesh is multiparted, each part has its own properties.
-- Models can be rendered as another model to achieve LOD.
+- Models can be rendered as another model to achieve level of detail.
-- The instead rendered LOD model uses the transformation and visibility of the main model.
+- The instead rendered level of detail version uses the transformation and visibility of the main model.

 ## 2. Assets